Personal loan vs gold loan vs overdraft: which Nepali debt is cheapest in 2026

 Option C — Gold loan, 10.5% for 1 year, 1% processing, demand-loan style.

-• But: most gold loans are interest-only with principal due at maturity, so the borrower's effective cash outflow during the year is interest-only.
-If you can repay principal early, the average tenor drops and effective cost falls in proportion.
+- Caveat: most gold loans are interest-only with principal due at maturity, so the borrower's effective cash outflow during the year is interest-only.
+Early principal repayment drops the average tenor, and effective cost falls in proportion.

 Option D — Loan against FD, FD coupon 6% + 2% margin = 8% gross, but FD still earning 6%.